karthik-20-SEC/STAIR-CASE-WIRING/README.md

-# STAIR-CASE-WIRING
 Name:Karthik T

-Reg No:21222221007
+Reg no:212222210007

-AIM
-To control the status of the given lamp by using two – way switches.
+AIM To control the status of the given lamp by using two – way switches.

-APPARATUS REQUIRED:
-S.No Name of the apparatus Range / Type Quantity
-1 Incandescent Lamp 60W 1 No.
-2 Lamp Holder Pendent Type 1 No.
-3 SPDT Switch 230V,5A 2 Nos
-4 Wires 1/18” As per requirement
-5 P.V.C Pipe 1/4" As per requirement
-6 Wooden Board - 1 No.
-7 Round block - 1 No
+APPARATUS REQUIRED: S.No Name of the apparatus Range / Type Quantity 1 Incandescent Lamp 60W 1 No. 2 Lamp Holder Pendent Type 1 No. 3 SPDT Switch 230V,5A 2 Nos 4 Wires 1/18” As per requirement 5 P.V.C Pipe 1/4" As per requirement 6 Wooden Board - 1 No. 7 Round block - 1 No

 PROCEDURE